Eleuthera/Docs/e_type.md

 |4    |ET_CORE  |Core         |

 <br>

 <br>

 No idea what core means.

+Hopefully, we can explain some codes below: